You are here

 UQ Business School provides visible evidence of skills development using our unique Leadership Capability Framework, developed in-house specifically for the MBA program.

-In the 2010 Excellence in Research for Australia (ERA) Assessment our 'Business and Management' and 'Finance' research was rated as well above world standard whilst 'Accounting' and 'Marketing' were rated as above world standard.
+In the 2012 Excellence in Research for Australia (ERA) Assessment our Management, Finance and Information Systems research was rated as 'well above world standard' whilst Accounting, Auditing & Accountability and Marketing were rated as 'above world standard'.

 UQ Business School was the first Business School in Australia to meet the high standards of the world’s most influential accrediting bodies – the US based AACSB International and Europe’s EQUIS.